Codivores/blog-tech/ckr4ykv2p01cnsls1dtaf9p01.md

 In order to have Inertia intercept the application requests and do its magic (shared data, assets versioning), we need to add a middleware.

-This can be done executing an artisan command which will publish the `HandleInertiaRequests` middleware in your middleware folder `/app/HTTP/Middleware`.
+This can be done executing an artisan command which will publish the `HandleInertiaRequests` middleware in our middleware folder `/app/HTTP/Middleware`.

 ```
 php artisan inertia:middleware
 ```

-Once created, you need to register it manually in your `/app/Http/Kernel.php` file, in the last position of your web route middleware groups.
+Once created, we need to register it manually in our `/app/Http/Kernel.php` file, in the last position of our web route middleware groups.

 ```
     /**